 The Profiler panel provides both a CPU profiler and a Heap profiler.
 Heap profiling works by taking a snapshot of the object graph.
 Before a snapshot is taken both the young and old generations are garbage collected.
 In other words, you will only see values which were alive when the snapshot was taken.

-There is too much functionality in the the Heap profiler to cover sufficiently in this article, but detailed documentation can be found on the Google Developers site.
-We’ll focus here on the all new Object Tracker, available now via an experiment on the latest Chrome builds.
-To enable the Object Tracker:
+There is too much functionality in the the Heap profiler to cover sufficiently in this article, but detailed documentation can be found on the Chrome Developers site.
+We’ll focus here on the Heap Allocation profiler.

-The Object Tracker combines the detailed snapshot information of the Heap Profiler with the incremental updating and tracking of the Timeline panel.
-Start a recording, perform a sequence of actions, then stop the recording for analysis.
-The Object Tracker takes heap snapshots periodically throughout the recording (as frequently as every 50 ms!) and one final snapshot at the end of the recording.
+The Heap Allocation profiler combines the detailed snapshot information of the Heap Profiler with the incremental updating and tracking of the Timeline panel.
+Open the Profiles panel, start a Record Heap Allocations profile, perform a sequence of actions, then stop the recording for analysis.
+The allocation profiler takes heap snapshots periodically throughout the recording (as frequently as every 50 ms!) and one final snapshot at the end of the recording.

 The bars at the top indicate when new objects are found in the heap.
 The height of each bar corresponds to the size of the recently allocated objects, and the color of the bars indicate whether or not those objects are still live in the final heap snapshot: blue bars indicate objects that are still live at the end of the timeline, gray bars indicate objects that were allocated during the timeline, but have since been garbage collected.